bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-creation.md

 ## Dot object instantiation

+An instantiation is the action of making a copy based on a class.
+We can think to the class as the model or blueprint and the instantiation as the copymade with that blueprint.

-Inside the dot class we create the methods or functions on() and off() which will allow us to turn the dot ON/OFF at will over the screen.
-This way we can consider the dot is like a dot of light, like a light bulb that we can control and switch it ON/OFF to produce different kind of effects.
+Inside the dot class, we create the methods on() and off() which allow us to turn the dot ON/OFF.
+With this, we can consider the dot like a dot of light or a light bulb that we can switch ON/OFF to produce different effects.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/HJXaAYdOX)